What Are Billable Hours? A Complete Guide for Freelancers and Agencies

 Even with good intentions and the right tools, tracking billable hours accurately is harder than it looks.

-Untracked billable time adds up faster than most people realize.
-A five-minute reply to a client question, a quick review call, and a short round of feedback.
+Untracked Billable Time: A five-minute client reply, a quick review call, or a short feedback round.
 Each one feels too small to log.
-But if that happens ten times a week across multiple clients, that is close to an unlogged billable hour every week.
+But ten of those a week is close to a full unbilled hour.
 At $80 per hour, that is over $3,000 a year in revenue that was earned but never collected.

 How OneSuite Helps You Track Billable Hours

-For agencies managing multiple clients at different billing rates, OneSuite tracks utilization across the team in real time.
-Project managers can see who is on track, who is over capacity, and which projects are at risk of running over budget before it is too late to act.
+Monitor utilization in real time.
+For agencies managing multiple clients, OneSuite shows who is on track, who is over capacity, and which projects are at risk before it is too late to act.

-For freelancers, it removes the administrative overhead that eats into billable time.
-Logging, invoicing, and client communication happen in the same place, which means less time on admin and more time on work that actually gets billed.
+Cut admin overhead for freelancers.
+Logging, invoicing, and client communication happen in the same place.
+So, less time on admin, more time on work that actually gets billed.

 Try OneSuite free for 14 days.
 No credit card required.